-Lynn Wilson Fredregill – Chair
+Lynn Wilson Fredregill

 Lynn is the daughter of Bates Wilson and grew up on the Professor Valley Ranch outside of Moab, Utah.
 She and her sister, Anne, cut their teeth on farming at the Ranch and camping in Canyonlands and Arches National Parks, where campfire stories recounted the adventures of exploring “the land in between.”
 Following her graduation from Colorado State University with a degree in Political Science, she began a career working in the Information Technology (IT) industry.
 When she has free time, Lynn enjoys going for walks with her dog, Kate, or returning to the red rocks of her childhood with her family for respite and relaxation.

 Anne grew up on a 300-acre ranch east of Moab, UT with her parents, Bates and Robin Wilson.
-Anne and her husband, Peter Lawson, still live and farm at Professor Valley Ranch with their two lively sons: 14-year old Bates and 12-year-old Theo.
+Anne and her husband, Peter Lawson, still live and farm at Professor Valley Ranch with their two lively sons: Bates and Theo.
 Anne's interests include reading, writing, the environment, and education.

-KC is the publisher for the “Story behind the Scenery” books that are sold in the National Parks throughout the United States.
+KC is the publisher for the “Story Behind the Scenery” books that are sold in the National Parks throughout the United States.
 KC was a friend of Bates Wilson and did several interviews with Bates when he was the Superintendent of Arches and Canyonlands Parks.
 KC resides in Wickenburg, AZ.

 Martha lives in Salt Lake City and owns the Cat Ranch located the Henry Mountains, which she makes available for educational pursuits Westminster College.
 Martha believes in caring properly for the land and has been visiting the National Parks in southeastern Utah since moving to Utah in the mid-1960s.
 She has extensive experience on boards and with nonprofit organizations including the Huntsmen Cancer Center and the Copper Club of the Museum of Natural History.
 Martha is a registered nurse and mother of four children.